garrandall/popular-music-data/tracks/if-you-think-i-m-jiggy-the-lox.md

 I put her on to holdin' birds, rockin' furs
 Different ways to speak without using words
 And even though she proper I still gotta drop her
-Cuz Sheek dont like her, had a dream that he shot her I can't buy you Escada, you get nada
+Cuz Sheek don't like her, had a dream that he shot her I can't buy you Escada, you get nada
 I'm the bounce with a chick that look a little bit hotter